phpearth/docs/README.md

 ## Contributing

-Contributing to open source projects is just awesome.
-We are always looking forward to see your contribution to these resources as well.
+We are always looking forward to see your contribution to these knowledge resources as well.

-If you feel that there is a content or a question missing and should be pointed out or you have just found a typo, don't hesitate to open a [pull request][contributing] or [start a topic in the group][fb-group].
+If you feel that there is something missing and should be pointed out or you have just found a typo, don't hesitate to open a [pull request][contributing].

 ## License